-Mount Royal University Aviation's operational procedures are outlined in the Student Information Manual, the Company Operating Procedures and other manuals produced by the department.
+Mount Royal University Aviation's operational procedures are outlined in the Student Handbook, the Standard Operating Procedures and other manuals produced by the department.
 Students are required to make themselves familiar with these documents and all of the policies and procedures contained therein.
 In exceptional and legitimate circumstances, extensions or exemptions may be granted by the Chief Flight Instructor (CFI) or Program Chair.
-Procedures for applying for an exception or exemption are available from either the CFI of the Program Chair.
+Procedures for applying for an exception or exemption are available from either the CFI or the Program Chair.